jorenheit/brainfix/README.md

 ```

 ## Target Architecture
 The compiler targets the canonical BrainF*ck machine, where cells are unsigned integers of the type specified as the argument to the `-t` flag.
 At the start of the program, it is assumed that all cells are zero-initialized and the pointer is pointing at cell 0.
 Furthermore, it is assumed that the tape-size is, for all intents and purposes, infinitely long.
-The produced BF consists of only the 8 classic BF-commands (no [extensions](https://esolangs.org/wiki/Extended_Brainfuck)):
+The produced BF consists of only the 8 classic BF-commands and an optional RNG command, as per the [Random Brainfix extension](https://esolangs.org/wiki/Random_Brainfuck) (to allow for simple games).

 | Command | Effect |
 | --- | --- |